Why data tokenization is insecure

 Vaultless tokenization, on the other hand, does not use a file or data store, but instead creates an in-memory codebook of the tokenization mappings to plaintext values.
 Within the tokenization domain, this may be referred to as table-connected tokenization.
 This method performs better and overcomes some of the challenges associated with the above referenced vault-based tokenization, but upon closer examination, there are also some significant security gaps in the vaultless tokenization approach.

-More specifically, tokenization methods that leverage a codebook approach can be vulnerable to a chosen-plaintext or chosen-ciphertext attack.
+More specifically, data tokenization methods that leverage a codebook approach can be vulnerable to a chosen-plaintext or chosen-ciphertext attack.
 In these types of attacks, an adversary can produce tokenization requests in order to gain knowledge of the transform or encryption method.
 It may seem that performing this type of attack may be exhaustive and infeasible, but as it relates to codebook or vaultless tokenization, it can be quite effective depending on the size of the lookup tables.

 To begin with, the codebook approach utilizes static mappings of plaintext values to tokens as described above.
 The codebook needs to be populated with all possible range values in a data set in order to return unique tokens in a performant manner.
 For example, a range of phone numbers or social security numbers or credit card numbers would, in theory, create a static lookup table with trillions of entries.
 However, the codebook approaches commonly do not create a single static mapping, but instead cascade a series of small static tables, and it is the smallness of these static tables that introduce the weakness in the model.
 Smaller tables yield higher performance and require less memory, but increase the chances of a successful attack.